Backpropagation Algorithm

 Assume we have a cost function, and it is always non-negative.
 For example, this function is a good one:

-Then the goal is try to make the output of the cost function smaller.
+Then the goal is to try to make the output of the cost function smaller.
 Since x

 and y

-is fixed, the change of cost function while change w
+are fixed, the change of cost function while changing w

 and b